cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

 * The tip of master must always pass the test suites

   A fleet of robots run the test suites for each pull request.
-This includes unit tests, integration tests, and browser-compatability tests.
+This includes unit tests, integration tests, and browser-compatibility tests.

   The integration tests performed are slow and brittle, and not all failures are caused by bugs in the pull request, but don't just blame every failure on the crappy tests.